ramanagali/Interview_Guide/Datastructures_Alogrithams.md

 ### Array

-- Linear Data type; in Python using List
+- Linear DS; in Python using List
 - Similar data types - Stores  data as contiguous memory locations

 ### Linked List

-- Linear Data type, in Python using List
+- Linear DS, in Python using List

 - Stores as individual nodes and has pointers to next node
 - **Singly-linked list**: